-The 106th Congress is addressing a broad range of civilian, military, and commercial space issues.
+The 107thCongress is expected to address a broad range of civilian, military, and commercial space issues.

 The National Aeronautics and Space Administration (NASA) conducts the most visible space activities.
 NASA's International Space Station (ISS) program is the most controversial because it is over budget, behind schedule, and relies on Russia for some hardware and services.
-Nevertheless, it has survived 21 termination attempts in NASA funding bills since 1991.
+Nevertheless, it has survived 22 termination attempts in NASA funding bills since 1991.
 Other NASA issues are whether NASA is adequately managing its flight programs, ensuring the safe operation of the space shuttle, developing new launch vehicles, and facilitating space commercialization.
-Concerns about NASA's budget have been somewhat ameliorated in the FY2001 budget request.
-NASA received \$13.6 billion for FY2000.
-The request for FY2001 is \$14 billion, and is projected to rise to \$15.6 billion by FY2005.
+NASA requested \$14.04 billion for FY2001 and Congress approved \$14.29 billion.

 The Department of Defense (DOD) has a less visible but equally substantial space program.
 Tracking the DOD space budget is extremely difficult since space is not identified as a separate line item in the budget.
 DOD sometimes releases only partial information (omitting funding for classified programs) or will suddenly release without explanation new figures for prior years that are quite different from what was previously reported.
-However, in July 1999, OMB reported that DOD's total space budget was \$12.359 billion for FY1998 and \$13.207 billion for FY1999.
-For FY2000, \$13.026 billion was requested; final appropriations figures are not yet available.
-Nor is the FY2001 request.
+The most recent figures from DOD show a total (classified and unclassified) FY2000 space budget of \$13.245 billion, with a FY2001 request of \$14.451 billion.
+Final figures for FY2001 are not yet available.
+DOD space issues include management of a program (SBIRS) to develop new early warning satellites, development of space control capabilities, and management of military and intelligence space activities generally.